amensch/e6502/README.md

-# eNES
+# e6502

-This is my attempt at an NES emulator written in C#.
+This is a fully implemented Motorola 6502 emulation written in C#.

-The 6502 CPU is fully implemented and tested from my e6502 repo.